 I left the regenerated Docklands area and headed towards Clontarf, a nice residential area with sweeping views across Dublin Bay.
 I have sailed into Dublin in the dark on the ferry on previous visits, so never really seen the power station that dominates the Dublin Bay skyline.

 Unlike other capital cities, Dublin doesn’t have many tall buildings and it’s main aerial landmarks include the ‘Spire’ aka the ‘stiletto in the ghetto’ and the Trade Union tower that is wrapped in a 1916-2016 Easter Rising Banner.
-The power station chimneys are an iconic symbol along the low rise Dublin skyline.
+The power station chimneys are an iconic symbol amongst the low rise Dublin skyline.

 Howth Peninsula is like a giant mound that has the appearance of an island as it dramatically rises in height compared to the flatlands of Dublin.
 After a steady climb to reach the ‘Summit’ which was quite tough on a Dutch bike with a rear pedal brake, I made the quick descent into the village centre and caught a glimpse of the ‘Ireland’s Eye’ island a few kilometres offshore.